-Dr. David Pyrooz is a criminologist who studies gangs and criminal networks, crime trends and the life course, incarceration and reentry, and the evaluation of programs and policies in criminal justice.
+Dr. David Pyrooz is a criminologist who studies gangs and criminal networks, violence and crime trends, incarceration and reentry, and the evaluation of programs and policies in criminal justice.
 His research has been funded by local, state, federal, and private entities.
 He recently completed a three-wave longitudinal study of prisoner reentry in Texas and a comparative study of gang members and domestic political extremists in the United States.
 He currently leading two major studies: (1) an experimental evaluation of how a solitary confinement step-down program prepares high-risk inmates for successful reentry in Oregon, and (2) an experimental evaluation of a gang member and violence intervention program in Denver, and (3) Functional Family Therapy-Gangs in Colorado's 2nd and 18th Judicial Districts.
 His book, Competing for Control: Gangs and the Social Order of Prisons (Cambridge), received from the 2021 Outstanding Book Award from the Academy of Criminal Justice Sciences.

 gangs and criminal networks, crime trends and the life course, incarceration and reentry, violent offending and victimization, quantitative methods